Code-Institute-Submissions/Todd-bit-milestoneproject2_MayResub/README.md

 ### Manual Testing

-1. Every map marker was checked to make sure that it accurately shows where the place is located.
+1. There are six locations and the map has a marker for each one.

+2. The markers were drawn up close to where I could check to see if each marker had perfect coordinates and shows the name of then place to be visited, and they do.

-2. The email was checked to make sure that the email was sent to my email account.
+3. The email was checked to seem if it had a box for the person's name, phone number, and email address, and it does.

-3. The social links were checked to make sure that they took the user to the links webpage.
+4. There are six social links.
+Each link was pressed to see if it took the user to the proper website, and they all do.

+5. The map, email and social links were tested on the three devices that I used - the desktop, laptop and mobile phone - and every device worked out perfectly in the tests described above.

 ### Testing User Stories

 1. As a user, I want to understand what the site is for - It is clear to the users that they could visit Central Pennsylvania on a two day tour.

-2. As a user, I want to find interesting places to visit - This is achieved by describing the places to visit with a breif and accurate description.
+2. As a user, I want to find interesting places to visit - This is achieved by describing the places to visit with a brief and accurate description.

 3. As a user, I want to see the locations of the places to visit - This is achieved by placing markers on Google Maps.